Belgian Army order of battle (1914): Background

 At the outbreak of World War I, the Belgian Army was in the middle of a reorganisation.
-From Belgium's independence in 1830 until 1909 it had comprised a volunteer army and a conscript army recruited by lot.
-Historically Belgium had a reputation for neglecting its military due, in large part, to its enforced political neutrality.
+From Belgium's independence in 1830 until 1909 it had comprised a mixed force of volunteers and conscripts recruited by lot.
+Historically Belgium had a reputation for neglecting its military, due in large part, to its enforced political neutrality.
 During the 19th century, military reform had been a major political issue as successive governments remained unsure of whether the signatory nations of the 1839 Treaty of London would intervene to guarantee Belgian neutrality if the country were invaded.
 Belgian politicians were also aware of the rapid expansion of French and German armies during the period.
 From the 1880s onwards, the Belgian government embarked on an ambitious series of fortress construction but failed to expand or reform the military itself.
 In 1902, the regular army stood at just 42,800 men with a potential post-mobilisation strength of 180,000.

 Aware of the country's precarious geopolitical situation, a new military bill was signed by King Leopold II in 1909, initiating major military reforms.
 These put an end to the system of remplacement, in which wealthy conscripts could pay a replacement to take their place in the army, and introduced a more egalitarian form of military conscription based on age group.
 Beyond the acquisition of a few new Krupp artillery pieces, there was little attempt to modernise the army's equipment.
 Further reforms were launched after the Agadir Crisis in 1911 under the leadership of the Charles de Broqueville government.
 After several years of discussion, a major military reform bill was ratified by the parliament in 1913 by which the total possible strength of the army would be gradually increased from 180,000 to 350,000 men.
 Military spending also rose.
 This reform had only been partially implemented by the outbreak of war and the Belgium Army was still considered to be weak by the German military leadership.